Clara-1606/Mouvie-Kotlin/README.md

 <img src="./readme_images/v1_gif.gif" alt="gifV1" width="200" />

-You will find in the images_readme folder, a video demonstration of our application, as well as our oral presentation in pdf
+You will find in the readme_images folder, a video demonstration of our application, as well as our oral presentation in pdf

 ## Coming
 ### Technical